 We believe in giving back to the communities we visit, and we do it in a unique way that we think you’ll really like.
 Many tour companies pledge to give a certain amount of sales to certain organizations (which is great), but you as customers never actually get to see this happening.

 On a Southern Crossings trip, you do!
 As a matter of fact, you can give it yourself.
 One percent of your trip price will be donated to a children’s charity which you can visit on your trip.
 If you don’t have time to stop by, we will make a donation on your behalf.

 This way, you’re not just passing through, you’re actually making a difference!

 Our partner organization in the Cuzco area is called -The Picaflor House-.
 A visit during your tour is a great way to spend a half day and a great way to see the “real Peru”.
-If you would like to bring a donation such as pens, pencils, paper, markers, crayons, tape, notebooks, first aid supplies, vitamins, clothes, sneakers etc you can either deliver them in person or we can drop them off for you.
+If you would like to bring a donation such as pens, pencils, paper, markers, crayons, tape, notebooks, first aid supplies, vitamins, clothes, sneakers etc. you can either deliver them in person or we can arrange to drop them off for you.

 THE PICAFLOR HOUSE COMMUNITY PROJECT

-The Picaflor House Community Project is located in the village of Oropesa, 45 minutes from the centre of Cusco, Peru.
-The project was established in November 2010 by Globalteer to support the children and families in Oropesa and the surrounding villages.
+The Picaflor House Community Project is located in the village of Oropesa, 45 minutes from the center of Cusco, Peru.
+The project was established in November 2010 by Globalteer to support; the children and families in Oropesa and the surrounding villages.
 The project works closely with the local school to provide the most required services to the children in the community.